ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/services.md

 var cache = cacheMock.Object;
 ```

 It would be the perfect candidate for a globally registered test service.
-There is a built-in mock for the **"IMemoryCache"** in My Tested ASP.NET Core MVC already but we will cover it later in the tutorial.
+There is a built-in mock for the **"IMemoryCache"** in My Tested ASP.NET Core MVC already, but we will cover it later in the tutorial.

 Go to the **"TestStartup"** class and add a replacement for the **"IMemoryCache"** service: